xingyushu/LAB2030/README.md

 * Submit inteface : The homepage or lab details under corresponding lab #number.
 * If any question you can contact me by email in blackborad.

+### Grading criterion
+*Base(finish): 95

+*Well-Format/structure:+2 (e.g. precision as sample, 98.04 not 98.0395... ; Main Function ——> Sub Function... ; The variable definition consistant, Student_ID,StudentName,Studentaddress,studentCourse,...)

+*Good code Comment:+2 (e.g. explain the function or related)

+*Comment about contribution:+1 (It is a proof about the group job)

+*Good Habits cntribute to long-Term development not just a score.

 ### Lab 1